 You know those internet quizzes where you find out what kind of Disney character you are, what root vegetable you are, which flag of the world you are?
-Well, I don't know if there's a quiz for which classic existentialist text you are, but if there were, I'm pretty sure I would be No Exit by Jean-Paul Sartre.
+Well, I don't know if there's a quiz for which classic existentialist text you are, but if there were, I'm pretty sure I would be No Exit

 This is a comic play about three recently dead people who find themselves in hell.
 But hell, in Sartre's vision, has no burning embers or rapacious goat-monsters.
 Instead, it's a mundane hotel room with a polite servant and Second Empire furniture.
 The three people, puzzled at their surroundings, begin to converse.
 They are:

 - Garcin, a grand but arrogant alpha male who brags of his courageous service in the French Resistance against the Nazi occupation.

 - Estelle, an attractive, somewhat brainless young woman.

 Within minutes of their first meeting, the three people already start to drive each other crazy.
 Inez questions Garcin's tales of bravery, and quickly uncovers the fact that Garcin exaggerated his wartime exploits -- in fact he is a coward who uses antiwar rhetoric to mask his inner fear of being hurt in battle.
 Inez has no use for Garcin, but is very interested in the pretty young Estelle, who in turn finds Inez repulsive and is drawn to Garcin.
 Garcin has no interest in Estelle, though, and only yearns to win Inez's acceptance and respect.

 They have formed a perfect triangle of unsatisfied need: Garcin needs the approval of Inez, who needs the approval of Estelle, who needs the approval of Garcin.
 It is when they realize their predicament that Garcin utters the famous words this play is known for: 'Hell is other people!'